 29-35 Mackenzie Walk, E14 4PH.
 Nearest station is Canary Wharf.

 17. Smiths of Smithfield, Farringdon

 Another brunch spot offering the unbeatable combination of bottomless booze and city views.
 Smiths of Smithfield are back with their rooftop free-flowing brunch, which is music to our ears.
 Depending on the brunch package you choose, you get three plates with 120 minutes of free-flowing prosecco, mimosas, or bloody marys, plus a gin welcome cocktail.
 The pricier option even throws in Exmoor Caviar and sour cream blinis for the table, and the option to upgrade prosecco to Pierre de Bry Champagne.
-But even without that, the plates of spiced cauliflower and spinach baked eggs, sticky shortrib breakfast muffins, and cajun spiced Devon crab cakes sound mighty fine.
+But even without that, the plates of spiced cauliflower and spinach baked eggs, sticky shortrib breakfast muffins, and cajun spiced Devon crab cakes sound mighty fine at this Grade II-listed spot.
 The brunch is available every Saturday from 12pm to 8pm.
-67-77 Charterhouse St, EC1M 6HJ.

 18. The Botanist, Broadgate